-For over 22 years, Magnecor has also offered progressive versions of its 7mm and 8mm ELECTROSPORT ignition cables for carburetor, mechanical and early electronic fuel injected engines.
-These wires provide RFI suppression similar to the very best offered by Magnecor's competitors in the performance aftermarket, feature a far superior heat resistant jacket, and prices comparable to products sold through speed shops and mass-merchandisers.
+For over 30 years, Magnecor has also offered progressive versions of its 7mm and 8mm ELECTROSPORT ignition cables for carburetor, mechanical and electronic fuel injected engines as well as more recent electronic engine management control and performance ignition systems.
+These wires provide RFI and EMI suppression similar to the very best offered by Magnecor's competitors in the performance aftermarket (except Magnecor wires feature larger capacity conductors, and far superior heat resistant jackets).
+Prices are generally comparable to products sold through speed shops and mass-merchandisers.

-contained is also based, in part, on what has been conveyed to
+consumers.
+The information contained is also based, in part, on what has been

-name ignition wires before and after they used Magnecor Race
+wires before and after they used Magnecor Wires.